Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 @subsubsection occt_modat_6_1_1 Creation of OBB from set of points

-The algorithm is described in <a href="http://www.idt.mdh.se/~tla/publ/FastOBBs.pdf">"Fast Computation of Tight Fitting Oriented Bounding Boxes" by Thomas Larsson and Linus Källberg</a>.
+The algorithm is described in "Fast Computation of Tight Fitting Oriented Bounding Boxes" by Thomas Larsson and Linus Källberg (FastOBBs.pdf).
 It includes the following steps:

 <span>1.</span> Choose \f$ N_{a} (N_{a} \geq 3) \f$ initial axes.<br>
 <span>2.</span> Project every given point to the every chosen (in item 1) axis.
 At that, "minimal" and "maximal" points of every axis (i.e. point having minimal and maximal parameter (correspondingly) of the projection to this axis) are chosen.
 I.e. \f$ 2*N_{a} \f$ points will be held and this set can contain equal points.
 Later (unless otherwise specified) in this algorithm we will work with these \f$ 2*N_{a} \f$ points only.<br>